Volksdeutsche: Treaty of Versailles

 The reconstitution of Poland following the Treaty of Versailles (1919) made ethnic German minorities of some Prussian provinces of the German Empire citizens of the Polish nation state.
 Ethnic German inhabitants of provinces of the dissolved Austro-Hungarian Empire, such as Bukovina Germans, Danube Swabians, Sudeten Germans and Transylvanian Saxons, became citizens of newly established Slavic or Magyar nation-states and of Romania.
 Tensions between the new administration and the ethnic German minority arose in the Polish Corridor.
-The Austrian Germans also found themselves not allowed to join Germany as German Austria was strictly forbidden to join Germany as well as the name "German Austria" was forbidden so the name was changed back to just "Austria" and the First Austrian Republic was created in 1919.
+The Austrian Germans also found themselves not allowed to join Germany as German Austria was strictly forbidden to join Germany.
+In addition, the name "German Austria" was forbidden, so the name was changed back to just "Austria" and the First Austrian Republic was created in 1919.